WebHooks

 Go to your account settings page from the Dashboard interface (https://dashboard.everypay.gr) – after logging in with your credentials.
 Select Webhooks from the account settings page.

-You may add as many webhooks as you want.
-Just submit the url and the type of events for that webhook.
+You may add many webhooks, but only one for each event.
+If you submit multiple webhooks for the same event, only the last one will be active.
+Just submit the url and the type of event for that webhook.

 You can manage your webhooks from the list at any time, as shown below.